iamsrp/dexter/README.md

 Dexter is a voice controlled assistant, akin to Google Home and Alexa.
 Dexter's your right hand person (in theory).

+Originally developed for Raspberry Pi OS, it also works on Ubuntu.

 This is very much a toy project and should be considered work in progress.
 That being said, it kinda works for me; it might for you too.

 **Table of Contents**